-Envisaged as a novel way to open up and share their experiences with wider public audiences, the Brains in A Dish (BiaD) team are developing innovative new ways to articulate and deepen our understandings of the brain and impacts dementias can have on brain function on a molecular level.
+Envisaged as a novel way to open up and share their experiences with wider public audiences, the Brains in A Dish (BiaD) team have developed innovative new ways to share important insights into dementia research.
+Each participant has donated a small sample of their skin to Professor Wray’s cutting edge dementia research .

-Observing the extraordinary transformation of their skin cells into functioning brain cells in the lab, they are following their cells’ journeys through each stage of the culturing processes ‘in a dish’ – learning about the critical differences in growth and degeneration between their cells and those cells affected by Frontal Temporal Dementia (FTD) and familial Alzheimer’s disease (fAD).
+Observing the extraordinary transformation of their skin cells into functioning brain cells in the lab, they followed their cells’ journeys through each stage of the culturing processes ‘in a dish’ – learning about the critical differences in growth and degeneration between their cells and those cells affected by Frontal Temporal Dementia (FTD) and familial Alzheimer’s disease (fAD).

 Inspired by their dialogues with lab staff and members of Rare Dementia Support groups, the BiaD team have developed multiple innovative responses which inform and encourage debate on the profound metaphysical, ethical, legal and personal questions raised by this rapidly expanding field of bio-technology.